fugue/regula-action/README.md

 ## Inputs

 - `input_path`: One or more Terraform directories, Terraform JSON plans, or CloudFormation templates.
 Accepts space-separated or newline-separated filenames and/or globbing expressions.
 This defaults to `.` (the root of your repository).
+- `config`: Path to .regula.yaml file.
+By default regula will look in the current working directory and its parents.
+- `environment_id`: Environment ID in Fugue.
+- `exclude`: Rule IDs or names to exclude.
+This can be a space or newline-separated list.
+- `include`: Custom rule and configuration paths passed in to the Regula interpreter.
+This can be a space or newline-separated list.
 - `input_type`: The input types that Regula will evaluate.
 Defaults to `auto`, which evaluates all supported types.
 Possible values are:
   - `auto`
   - `tf-plan` -- Terraform plan JSON files
   - `cfn` -- CloudFormation templates in YAML/JSON
   - `tf` -- Terraform directories or files
-- `rego_paths`: Custom rule and configuration paths passed in to the Regula interpreter
+  - `k8s` -- Kubernetes manifest in YAML format
-- `user_only`: Disable the builtin Regula rules.
-Set to `true` if you only want to run custom rules.
+- `no_built_ins`: Disable the built-in Regula rules.
+Set to `"true"` if you only want to run custom rules.
+- `no_config`: Do not look for or load a regula config file.
+Set to `"true"` to enable this option.
+- `no_ignore`: Disable use of .gitignore.
+Set to `"true"` to enable this option.
+- `only`: Rule IDs or names to run.
+All other rules will be excluded.
+This can be a space or newline-separated list.
 - `severity`: The minimum severity where Regula will produce a non-zero exit code for failing rules.
 Defaults to `unknown`.
 Use `off` to always produce a zero exit code.
 Possible values are:
   - unknown
   - informational